jeremybmerrill/bigappleserialbus/README.md

 1. Use the variable resistor/potentiometer to calibrate walking speed (e.g. it's easier to leave the house in the summer, or when no friends are here)
 1. Blink the green LED to indicate time until next bus.
 (E.g. once per 20 seconds if bus is 20 minutes away, when bus is TimeToGo, turn on continuously)
 1. Blink for 20 secs when it's really time to run.
+1. use a shift register to support > 4 bus routes or use fewer GPIO ports

 license
 -------